AYCHUB/Aych.CRMBStaff/README.markdown

 # INSTALLATION

-Pydici can be installed as any Django project.
+Aych.Crmbstaff can be installed as any Django project.
 Just drop the code somewhere and setup Apache.

 To install all python prerequisites, please do the following: pip install -r requirements.txt.
 It is strongly advised to use a virtual env.